JYU-IBA/potku/README.md

 ## Code style

-Potku follows [PEP 8](https://www.python.org/dev/peps/pep-0008/).
-Current maximum line length is 80, but that could be increased to 100 or 120 (see issue #209 for more information).
+Potku used to follow [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+Current maximum line length is 80 in some files, but 120 in some (see issue #209 for more information).
 ### Code style/architecture guidelines

 - add typing annotations to new (and old) code.
 Potku didn't originally use typing annotations.